 G: I know that feeling—though I don’t have an agent.

 A: And I thought, no, wait, I do have a story.

 Sunday, February 15, 2015

-OMG, simply googling ‘gary’ results in a first page that includes G+ postings by me—let alone googling ‘gary e. davis berkeley’.
+OMG, simply googling ‘gary’ results in a first page that includes G+ postings by me [Jan.
+18, 2018: no longer true]—let alone googling ‘gary e. davis berkeley’.
 I found this out because I was on a little trail of etymological interest, starting with ‘Edinburgh’ (caused by interest in the Scottish Enlightenment—very interesting), which has an interesting root for ‘edin’ to which ‘edward’ (my middle name) is related.
 So, what about ‘gary’?